mercadopago/devsite-docs/guides/subscriptions/subscription-no-associated-plan-authorized-payments.en.md

 If the payment is declined, it is updated to a new collection date by adding 1 of the 4 possibilities within ten days as a reattempt time window to the last available date.

-By default the reattempt is within a 10 day window.
-In case the installment has an expiration date, the time window is adjusted to that date and maintains the logic of 4 reattempt.
+By default, the reattempt is within a 10-day window.
+In case the installment has an expiration date, the time window is adjusted to that date and maintains the logic of 4 reattempts.

 ------------